djadmin/copy-host/README.md

 ![Screenshot](/screenshots/fullshot.png)

-## Why ?
+## Why?

-Chrome in some cases, prepend ```http://``` to the url when you try to copy.
+Chrome in some cases, prepend ```http://``` to the URL when you try to copy.
 I constantly copy URL from the browser to the shell and it bothers me a lot.
-To avoid that, I built this very basic chrome extension to get only the hostname of the current tab.
+To avoid that, I built this very basic Chrome extension to get only the hostname of the current tab.

-For example, if you try to copy the URL https://www.google.com from the browser and try to ```ping``` using shell, it doesn't work.
+For example, if you try to copy the URL https://www.google.com from the browser and try to ```ping``` using a shell, it doesn't work.

 ```ping www.google.com``` works perfectly and 'Copy Host' makes it easy to do that.